All Episodes

 New data points could not be reconciled.

-The debate was over, the Republicans were dominant.
+The Republicans were dominant.

 That's what the media accused them of.

-I believe we're on the point of democratic epistemic closure.
+I believe we're on the point of Democratic epistemic closure.

 I tweeted that out last night.